suhas-svg/CIS620-TCP-UDP-Socket-Communication-System/README.md

-# Client-Server Project Using TCP/UDP Sockets in C and Go
+# Client-Server Using TCP/UDP Sockets in C and Go

 This project demonstrates the implementation of a **Client-Server system** using **TCP/UDP sockets**, written in **C** and **Go**.
 The system facilitates communication between a client and a database service, with a service-mapper acting as a directory for discovering services.